clarkfitzg/phd_research/experiments/task_parallel/notes.md

 ## Intermittent Failures

 Sometimes this runs, sometimes it fails.
-I'm not sure what's causing this to behave strangely.
+I'm not sure what's causing this.

-It might be because one worker tries to read/write from socket before the other one opens it.
+It might be because one worker tries to read/write from the socket before the other one opens it.
+Yes, this is a problem for the worker that is not the server, but it doesn't explain the error when `server = TRUE` as below.

+~~Another possibility is that one worker closes the socket before the other is finished.~~ Nope, OS still delivers the packets even if the sending process is gone.

+- If I open the socket with `server = TRUE` then it waits for an incoming connection until the timeout (default 60 seconds) and then gives up.
+- If I open the socket with `server = FALSE` and a server is open on that socket then it works.
+- If I open the socket with `server = FALSE` and a server is NOT open on that socket then it fails immediately.

-But it makes me think
-that I need to checkpoint all the workers before and after the program code starts running.
+This makes me think that I need to checkpoint all the workers before and after the program code starts running.

+Change error options to dump.frames, add PID, write PID before socket connection

 ```
 $ make